tkravits/terraform-aws-ecs/README.md

 After all the resources are created and the ECR has the docker image, run `curl $(terraform output --raw alb_url)` which will perform a GET to the application load balancer and serve back the hostname

+## NOTES
+For some reason, either through debugging or some misconfiguration, there were Fargate tasks that were connected, but not running.
+Which ended up charging me 50 cents per day for 2 weeks.
+Also, the elastic IP was still attached, which I was getting charged for a public ip4.

+Check Fargate tasks by running
+`aws ecs list-tasks --cluster demo-cluster --desired-status RUNNING` `aws ecs stop-task --cluster demo-cluster --task <TASK ARN>` Check EIP
+`aws ec2 describe-addresses --region us-east-1 --query "Addresses[*].[PublicIp,AssociationId,InstanceId,NetworkInterfaceId]" --output table`
+`aws ec2 disassociate-address --association-id <ASSOCIATION_ID> --region us-east-1`